Home » Alaska » Once in a Lifetime Bear-Viewing Trip to Wolverine Creek in Alaska

 Joining us on the trip was an award-winning photographer, Lisa Langell, and one of her colleagues.
 Lisa does an annual Alaska photography adventure for novice photographers every June.
 My Mom and I enjoyed having her along on our journey-great conversation and photography tips.
 The trip duration is six-hours.

 The best part of the bear-viewing trip in Alaska is seeing the bears.
 Our group spent most of the day watching Alaska Brown bears fishing, playing, and teaching their cubs the art of fishing.
 Alaska, which has the highest concentration of brown bears in the United States.
 The female bears with cubs come for the Sockeye Salmon that migrate up Wolverine Creek.
-They treated us to many brown bears and two Black bears today.
+They treated us we saw many brown bears and two black bears today.
 You do not even hear them as they venture down the slope to catch salmon.
 This was the highlight of our trip to Alaska.
-We also saw lots of Eagles scavenging for leftover salmon.
+We also saw lots of eagles scavenging for leftover salmon.

 Note: Bears are highly active along the shoreline.
 Be bear aware, carry bear spray.
 Our guide had bear spray at the ready.